TopTal: How I passed the interview

 The test itself is made out of three problems for which you have an hour and a half.
 They were sorted by difficulty level, so try to be faster on the first to have more time for the last two.
 Manage your time as if it were an algorithmic competition.
 The difficulty was lower than the Google CodeJam but higher than many problems I have seen in interviews.
 Do not underestimate them and prepare accordingly.

 This is probably the most difficult step of the interview process.
 To prepare I recommend Gayle McDowell's Cracking the Coding Interview, 6th Edition.
 Do all the algorithmic exercises, especially the moderate and hard ones.
 After that, try some problems on TopCoders and from the past Google's CodeJams.
+Another good free resource is InterviewBit.
 As a technical interviewer myself, I plan to write some posts or make some videos on how to approach a technical interview in general.
 Let me know in the comments below if you are interested.